ubc-library-rc/intro-blockchain-research/content/intro.md

 * Satoshi Nakamoto's Bitcoin whitepaper: launching the toolkit for cryptoeconomics

     * A chain of immutable, timestamped data blocks which build upon one another (*timechain*)
-    * Competitive use of computing power (*Proof of Work*) to secure the network- many computers across the world confirm transactions, rather than a centralized authority
+    * Use of [competitive computing power](https://medium.com/certik/how-bitcoin-works-mining-and-consensus-3d64bf893ba2) (*Proof of Work*) to secure the network (many computers across the world confirm transactions, rather than a centralized authority)
     * An [antifragile](https://en.wikipedia.org/wiki/Antifragile#Introduction) distributed consensus-based network system (e.g. [resistant to Sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack))